Mayerling (ballet): Act III

 Rudolf shares a drink with Count Hoyos and Prince Philipp of Coburg, attended by his valet Loschek.
 He asks them to leave, saying he is unwell.
 Bratfisch enters with Mary.
 Rudolf instructs Bratfisch to entertain him and Mary.
 Bratfisch, soon realizing he has lost their attention, leaves.
-In a mounting frenzy Rudolf makes love to Mary.
+In a mounting frenzy Rudolf has sex with Mary.
 He injects himself with morphine to calm his nerves and embraces Mary for the last time.
 He shoots her.
 Loschek, Hoyos and Philipp rush in, having heard the shot.
 Rudolf reassures them and instructs them to leave.
 Alone, he shoots himself.
 His friends rush in again, and collapse in despair when they find Rudolf's dead body.